mentor

-Sometimes we think of mentors narrowly as those who sign up through a formal program to spend time with a young person.
+Sometimes we think of mentors narrowly as those who sign up through a formal mentorship program to spend time with a young person.
 In addition to these “formal” mentors, informal or everyday mentors can be any trustworthy adult who offers support, guidance and encouragement to help young people overcome challenges and become their best selves.

 What Do Mentors Do That Matter?